 Staff finds that the conditions on which the variation is based are unique to this property and are not applicable generally to other properties.
 Existing Lot 10 already fronts onto three public roadways and an established village green.
 The lot was previously sized for commercial and multifamily uses, and it remains an unusual undeveloped pocket in an otherwise fully developed subdivision.
 These conditions are unique limitations that establish the limited parameters in which the applicant must work within, in order to develop the site.
 Under these conditions, for example, it would be difficult to avoid having part of the development front on the village green, especially since such frontage could be considered highly desirable by homeowners.
-The necessary positioning of the alley also limits the available frontage on Bailey's Pond Road, resulting in the need to push Lots 32-36 away from the road and have them front on an open space parcel instead.
 Staff also finds this alternative design will result in a better overall development than what would be achieved through strict compliance with the Subdivision Regulations.